rayguna/NoTes/README.md

 - Return to the initial version where tables have not been created.
 Create devise first, followed by the remaining tables.

+- To return to the previous version, type: `git checkout 1d3e212`.
+- Start a new branch: `git switch -b rg_devise_first`.

 # Appendix:

 ## A. References